This is the multi-page printable view of this section. Click here to print.

 - Docker Desktop > Settings > Resources > Memory

-brew tap hiero-ledger/tools brew update brew install soloVerify the installation:
+brew install hiero-ledger/tools/soloVerify the installation:

 solo --version